Week 5: Mealtime

 the foundation of feeding skills

-Child will be in semi-reclined position when introducing baby food on spoon (bouncer seat, car seat) until he/she has sufficient head and trunk control for a high chair.
+Child will be in semi-reclined position (bouncer seat, car seat) until he/she has sufficient head and trunk control for a high chair.

 4-6 months.
 Drinks on demand every 3-4 hours.